Proof-of-Archival-Storage

 Retrieve the

-. -
+record_commitment. -

 Compute the

-, and attach both to the solution for verification against the original record commitment stored in the history. -
+chunk_witnessfor the decoded winningchunkthat ties back to therecord_commitmentascreate_witness(extended_chunks_poly, s_bucket_audit_index), and attach both to the solution for verification against the original record commitment stored in the history. -

 Retrieve the

-that ties back to thesegment_commitment
+record_witnessthat ties back to thesegment_commitment. -

 Produce a

-consisting ofstruct Solution {
+solutionconsisting ofstruct Solution {

 public_key: 32 bytes